 The SIMiLLE project was funded by the Joint Information Systems Committee (JISC), in the UK.
 The MiRTLE project was funded by Sun Microsystems.
-We would also like to thank all the participants who kindly took part in the evaluation trials and process, [Did you want to give the class teacher a special mention; it strikes me she played an important role?].
+We would also like to thank all the participants who kindly took part in the evaluation trials and process.